DylanGBan/cse15l-lab-reports/LabReport3.md

 Portuguese explorer, Ferdinand Magellan, led the first expedition to circumnavigate the world.
 Mercantilist Portugal became a rich maritime superpower.
 ```
-- &uarr; The command above ```grep "sailed" Algarve-History.txt > grep-results.txt``` searched for sailed in the file Algarve-History.txt, then returns back the line that contains the searched word and stores it in grep-results.txt.
+- &uarr; The command above ```grep "sailed" Algarve-History.txt > grep-results.txt``` searched for "sailed" in the file Algarve-History.txt, then returns back the line that contains the searched word and stores it in grep-results.txt.

 ***Grep -r***